Angular Environment Setup Step by Step

 Installing Node.js and npm:

-Once you installed the IDE, then you need to install the Node.js and NPM in your machine.
-The angular organization recommended that you should have node.js installed in your machine with version 4.6.x or greater and npm version should be greater than or equals to 3.x.x.
+Once you installed the IDE, then you need to install the Node.js and NPM on your machine.
+The angular organization recommended that you should have node.js installed in your machine with version 4.6.x or greater and the npm version should be greater than or equals to 3.x.x.
 In order to check the node and npm version that is installed on your computer, you need to type node -v and npm –v in the command prompt.